 Don’t forget to visit the Wishing Bridge, rub your zodiac sign on the bridge and make a wish.
 You never know, it might come true (surely worth a try).

 Once dusk settles, the flea market in Jaffa closes and the narrow streets become al fresco restaurants with loads of small tables, fairy lights everywhere and cats strolling the streets.
 Go and check it out, you’ll love it (we sure did and came back several times, not just for the atmosphere, but also for some of the best food we ever had).

 Visit Tel Aviv Port

-Another stroll along the beach promenade, this time heading the other way and once you get past Tel Aviv Marina, you will eventually come to the old Tel Aviv Port.
+Another stroll along the beach promenade, this time heading the other way.
+Once you get past Tel Aviv Marina, you will eventually come to the old Tel Aviv Port.

-Obviously there is a load more to do and see in Tel Aviv.
+Obviously there is a load more than 5 things to do and see in Tel Aviv.
 And our itinerary would have been quite different was it an actual leisure trip.